IARCbioinfo/MESOMICS_data/README.md

 The data note describing the data production, validation, and reuse is available at:

 The `phenotypic_map` folder contains data and R scripts used to prepare matrices for each omic layer (`Preprocessing_*.r`), as well as scripts to run MOFA and the Pareto analysis (`PhenotypicMap_*.r`) for the three cohorts (MESOMICS, Bueno, TCGA).
-A R markdown document detailing the analyses for the MESOMICS cohort is available [here](phenotypic_map/MESOMICS/PhenotypicMap_MESOMICS.md), reproducing the discovery of the three MPM tumor phenotypes using MODA and Pareto:
+A R markdown document detailing the analyses for the MESOMICS cohort is available [here](phenotypic_map/MESOMICS/PhenotypicMap_MESOMICS.md), reproducing the discovery of the three MPM tumor phenotypes using MOFA and Pareto:

 ![MOFA-Pareto](/phenotypic_map/MESOMICS/PhenotypicMap_MESOMICS_files/figure-html/LFarcplot-1.png)